asadarafat/topoViewer/README.md

       <p>There are two type of suported client here, Windows version and MAC version, both of the clients can be find in "Setting Menu, TopoViewer Helper App".
 Once the Wireshark client helper installed, simply click Cross Launch Button in link Properties.
       </p>
       <p>
-        Prerequisite for the Windows version:
+        Using Windows version of Wireshark Client Helper:
           <ul>
             <li> Download and install the Windows version of Wireshark Client Helper. </li>
             <li> Ensure PowerShell installed in Windows client side </li>